Discussion of Results and Further Testing

-As mentioned previously, the patient had below-range WBCs, RBCs, and platelets, which is known as pancytopenia.
+As mentioned previously, the patient had below-range WBCs, RBCs, and platelets, known as pancytopenia.
 Their RBCs were macrocytic, with the mean corpuscular volume well over the upper limit of 100 fl.

-Two abnormal findings in the differential were 5% blasts and 1% myelocytes, two blood cell precursors not normally found in healthy peripheral blood.
+Two abnormal findings in the differential were 5% blasts and 1% myelocytes, two blood cell precursors not typically found in healthy peripheral blood.

 However, the poikilocytosis, anisocytosis, macrocytosis, low counts in three cell lines, and immature red cells all point to Myelodysplastic Syndrome (MDS).
 MDS is a clonal myeloid disorder in which cells of myeloid origin, especially the erythrocytes, do not mature properly.
 This is known as ineffective and disordered erythropoiesis, leading to anemia and dysplastic red blood cells.